kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 The time to which some form of [hydration](#hydration) has finished adding event listeners with most of the functionality **ready**.

 - Event handlers are registered for the most visible page elements
-- **The page responds to user interactions within 50 milliseconds**
+- The page responds to user interactions within 50 milliseconds

 ### First contentful paint (FCP) {#fcp}

 The time to display content from when the page starts loading (e.g. server initially responds, so this does not include the time to establish a connection).
-If SSR this is the time it takes to produce the HTML string and if doing purely client-side rendering then the time it takes for the JS to start running and produce the elements).
+If SSR this is the time it takes to produce the HTML string and if doing purely client-side rendering then the time it takes for the JS to start running and produce the elements.
 This also includes initial layout working and image rendering.

 ### Time to first byte (TTFB) {#ttfb}